aws-deepracer-community/deepracer-for-cloud/docs/windows.md

 ### Install DRfC

-You can now run `bin/init.sh -a gpu -c local` to setup DRfC, following the typical DRfC instructions
+You can now run `bin/init.sh -a gpu -c local` to setup DRfC, and follow the typical DRfC startup instructions

 ## Known Issues